v-bodnar/ocpp-server/README.md

 gradle build
 ```

+**Configuration:**
+You can use **OCPP_SERVER_HOME/ocpp-server.properties** to configure server

+Supported keys:
+ - application.gui.mode - Indicates that application should be started with/without GUI,
+ possible values:  'true/false', default: true
+ - ocpp.features.profile.list - List of features supported by server,
+ default: Core,FirmwareManagement,RemoteTrigger,LocalAuthList
+ - ocpp.server.ip - Ip on which server will accept OCPP connections,
+ default:0.0.0.0, works in combination with 'application.gui.mode:false'
+ - ocpp.server.port - Port on which OCPP server will accept connections,
+ default:8887, works in combination with 'application.gui.mode:false'
+ - rest.api.port - port on which REST server will accept connections,
+ default:9090, works in combination with 'application.gui.mode:false'
+ - ssl.enabled - Run ssl server with ssl context
+ works in combination with 'application.gui.mode:false'
+ - ssl.keystore.uuid - if ssl enabled server will use keystore with given keystore uuid,
+ works in combination with 'application.gui.mode:false'
+ - ssl.client.auth - Indicates if server needs to validate client certificate,
+ works in combination with 'application.gui.mode:false'

 **Usage:**
 Before using set **OCPP_SERVER_HOME** - environment variable
 ```
 cd ocpp-server/build/libs/
-java -jar ocpp-server-0.1.jar <arguments>
+java -jar ocpp-server-0.1.jar
 ```
-**Arguments:**
- - -h,--help  print this message
- - -nogui,--nogui  indicates that application should be started dsfdsthout GUI.
- - -ip,--ip <arg>  the ip on which server will accept OCPP and REST connections, default:127.0.0.1, works in
- combination with -nogui
- - -ocppPort,--ocppPort <arg>  port on which OCPP server will accept connections, default:8887, works in combination
- with -nogui
- - --restPort <arg>  port on which REST server will accept connections, default:9090, works in combination with -nogui
- - -keystoreUUID,--keystoreUUID <arg>                               run ssl server with keystore for defined keystore
-   uuid
- - -clientAuthenticationNeeded,--clientAuthenticationNeeded <arg>   should server needed for client certificate
- - -keystoreCiphers,--keystoreCiphers <arg>                         list of keystore ciphers separated by comma
- - -createKeystoreCertificate                                       Create new keystore certificate
- - -deleteKeystoreCertificate <arg>                                 Delete keystore certificate
- - -showKeystoreConfig                                              Show keystore config file content

 ## Changing server behavior using Groovy
 **$GROOVY_PATH = $OCPP_SERVER_HOME/groovy/**
 After the first start of ocpp-server app you will get exception: